FAQ - Pet Dental Care

 4. Week 4: Gradually transition to a pet toothbrush.

-Patience and positivity are essential.
+Patience and positivity are key.
 Most pets adapt within 2-4 weeks.
-We can demonstrate the techniques during your visit.
+We can demonstrate techniques during your visit.

 What alternatives to brushing exist?

-While no method is as effective as brushing, some complementary options can help:
+While nothing beats brushing, some complementary options can help:

-• Specialized dental kibble (e.g., Hill's t/d, Royal Canin Dental)
+• Specialized dental diets (e.g., Hill's t/d, Royal Canin Dental)

 • VOHC-approved dental treats